 They have iridescent feathers in turquoise and violet along their necks, and a male displays them to a female during their courtship display.

-I once witnessed this in grave fascination outside a bus station in downtown Denver.
+I once witnessed this waiting for a bus in downtown Denver.

-It was surprisingly compelling to watch, and the fact that it was happening in an urban landscape like downtown Denver made it no less fascinating than if it had been happening out in the wilderness.
+It was surprisingly compelling to watch, and the fact that it was happening in an urban landscape made it no less fascinating than if it had been happening out in the wilderness.

-Another time, walking along the streets of Boulder all littered with magpies flashing white and black and the dusty creak of ravens carrying over, I looked down and saw a ripped-off pigeon head on the sidewalk before me.
+Another time, walking along the streets of Boulder all littered with magpies flashing white and black and the dusty creak of ravens, I looked down and saw a head and neck of a pigeon on the sidewalk.

-The prevalence of foxes, coyotes, and other predators made coming across random parts or partially eaten remains of animals fairly likely in Boulder, and I only stooped down to discern what kind of animal had eaten the rest of the pigeon while the sun glinted off the aqua neck feathers like a sea-worthy jewel.
-So much so that I found myself lost in the beauty of the iridescent feathers as they trulled slightly in the wind.
-I must have gazed at the head for 10 or 15 minutes (a short time to gaze at anything compelling really).
+The foxes, coyotes, and other predators in the area made coming across partially-eaten remains fairly likely, and I only stooped down to discern what kind of animal had eaten the rest while the sun glinted off aqua neck feathers like a sea-worthy jewel.
+I found myself lost in the beauty of the iridescence as the feathers waved slightly in the wind.
+I must have gazed for several minutes (a short time to gaze at anything compelling).

-After that, I decided that pigeons were quite pretty birds no matter what people said about them.
-And when I see them in a landscape now I always like them.
-I always feel a good, uplifting feeling from them.
-I think this is true of anything, really, that we get to know.
+After that, I decided that pigeons were pretty birds no matter what people said about them.
+And when I see them now I always like them.
+I always get a good, uplifting feeling from them.
+I think this is true of anything that we get to know.

-Like anyone else with some sense, I hate flies.
+Like anyone else, I hate flies.
 I hate them and kill them in all of their forms.
 But I had this experience with a fly that was really moving.

-I started thinking about Polyphemus, the cyclops who trapped Odysseus and his men in his cave instead of offering them hospitality, and then slowly killed and ate some of them.
+I started thinking about Polyphemus, the cyclops who trapped Odysseus and his men in a cave instead of offering them hospitality, and then ate some of them.

 I had trapped the fly in a bathroom, and now I was chasing it around the way Polyphemus did with Odysseus and his men.

-The flyswatter flicked out and caught the fly resting on the overhanging door jamb, splitting it in half.
-The bottom half of the fly lay hanging from the door jamb with several millimeters of digestive tract trailing out, while on the floor below, the top half of the fly twitched and writhed weakly.
+The flyswatter flicked out and caught the fly resting on the overhanging door jamb, splitting its body in half.
+The bottom half lay hanging from the door jamb with several millimeters of trailing digestive tract, while on the floor, the top half of the fly twitched and writhed weakly.

 It was monstrous, and I was the monster.

-I felt ill and laid down in my bed and stared at the wall.
+I felt ill and laid on my bed.

 But the moment was not without beauty.
 It was not without a poignancy of feeling that beauty gives us.

-Becuase it is beauty that ruins things for us, or at least ruins our dislike for us.
+Becuase it is beauty that ruins things for us, or at least ruins our dislike.

-And once you have an aesthetic experience with something that you feel should be unlikable, is is not just less unlikable in the process, but you are more likely to keep having these aesthetic experiences.
+And once you have an experience with something that you feel should be unlikable, is is not just less unlikable in the process, but you are more likely to find that other unlikeable things have value.

-It is hard to hate something — or at least fail to see the value of something — if you’ve witnessed it in some way that is in any way aesthetic.
+It is hard to hate something — or at least fail to see the value of something — if you’ve witnessed it in some way that is aesthetic.

-Just recently, I vacuumed up a hundred house flies that writhed around in the vacuum canister like a hundred glittering emeralds.
+Just recently, I vacuumed up a hundred house flies that writhed around in the vacuum canister like glittering emeralds.

 The flies in the vacuum were all, all beautiful.
 I loved watching them.